API¶

 - Parameters:

-list of items to be filtered (default None); each item can be :
+List of items to be selected; each item can be:

 a channel name string